Sky-Captain-13/foundry/luminous/README.md

 Provides a lighter take on the Foundry UI with less transparency and the use of cooler colors.

 ## Patch Notes
+### Version 0.0.9
+* Added compatibility with Dice Tray
+* Improved playlist by hiding playlist controls until you mouse over the playlist

 ### Version 0.0.8
 * Correction to module.json version number